 In more recent years, as family life style has lent itself, I have pursued my dream of counselling in a private practice.
 I also teach at Fleming College in the Social Service Worker and Mental Health & Addictions program teaching young adults and mature students who share similar passions.
 I absolutely love the balance of what teaching counselling brings, combined with working in the field.
 I currently also volunteer my time working off and on as a crisis support worker through Victims Services and an educational facilitator at the Lindsay Jail.

-I have four busy kids that keep my social work skills honed and humbled as well.
+I have four busy kids, as well as three step children that keep my social work skills honed and humbled as well.
+I have experience with and can speak into the challenges and rewards of family blending and step parenting.
 If I find myself with a pocket of free time, you will find me cycling, hiking, camping, playing ultimate frisbee...really anything active and outdoor.

 I look forward to meeting with you and working alongside you as you continue to write your own story,